Geri McClymont believes that to move forward, we must be intentional about the decisions we make each day and learn from our mistakes.

 2. Multitasking causes you to waste time.

-It leads to loss of productivity.
+Trying to manage multiple projects at once leads to loss of productivity.
+Research shows that your brain cannot effectively or efficiently switch between tasks.
 Each time your brain has to switch gears jumping from one task to the next, it loses momentum which leads to decreased efficiency.
 In other words, you're wasting time and you’re not as productive as you would be if you were to focus on one job at a time.

-And since your brain isn’t wired to do more than one thing at a time, multitasking results in an increase in errors.
-Sound familiar?
+And since your brain isn’t wired to do more than one thing at a time, multitasking results in an increase in errors which results in more wasted time.

 It's more efficient to carry one task out to its completion, and then move on to the next task.